Is your (potential) customer at risk for Fear of Missing Information (FOMI)?By Sam Goos(braingineers) AND Lieven Swinnen (Energiedirect)

 Risks on your website

 Yes, you know you can be trusted, but you need to get that across to the person on the other side as well: your (potential) customer.
 The single most important thing you can do is provide information.
 Tell the customer about your product, how it is made, what features it has.
 Bring comfort with telling that it can be returned, free of charge.
-If your research provides you insights that there still is too much perceived risk, just provide more info– but wait!
+If your research provides you insights that the perceived risk is too high, just provide more info– but wait!

 Too much information leads to Fear Of Missing Information (FOMI)